oksana12345678/TravelTrucks/README.md

 - Form handling with Formik and Yup for validation
 - Rich UI components using styled-components and react-icons

+### How to Customize

+- Replace `https://github.com/your-username/traveltrucks.git` with the actual repository URL if applicable.
+- You can add or modify sections to fit your project's details.
+- If you have any additional features or specific setup instructions, be sure to include those in the relevant sections.

 ## Installation

 To install the project, clone the repository and run the following commands: